-Those of you who follow U.S. politics have undoubtedly heard about the executive order President Obama issued recently to halt the deportation of immigrants in the country illegally who meet certain criteria.
-I've written about my frustration with what passes for debate over immigration reform elsewhere, and I'm not planning to repeat that here.
+Those of you who follow U.S. politics have undoubtedly heard about the executive order President Obama issued to halt the deportation of immigrants in the country illegally who meet certain criteria.
+I've written about my frustration with what passes for debate over immigration reform, and I'm not planning to repeat that here.
 Instead, I want to address how one bit of the analysis I keep hearing about immigration and politics should be of great interest to atheists in the U.S.

 During several broadcasts I have seen or heard (both television and radio), one point was made repeatedly: the Republican Party is hurting themselves over the long-term by blocking legislation that is kind to immigrants.
 I agree with this analysis.
 Their fierce opposition to immigration is consistent with their image as intolerant.
 But the reason it has even worse long-term implications involves the changing demographics of the U.S.

 The U.S. Census Bureau estimated that roughly 16% of the U.S. population was Hispanic or Latino in 2010.
 Not surprisingly, everyone is talking about the Hispanic vote and how important these voters are to both of the two big political parties.
 This certainly makes sense given their numbers.